Hellbovine

 Well-Known Member

 This guide discusses the default resource usage of a clean install of Windows 10 Home 21H2.
-This information is needed by people tweaking the operating system so they can compare their task manager to the defaults and see if they are making progress on reducing overhead.
+This information is needed by people tweaking the operating system so they can compare their installation to the defaults and see if they are making progress on reducing overhead.
+There are many different aspects of Windows that can affect these benchmarks, and all of that is discussed below.

 TASK MANAGER